JingchunCheng/FAVOS/README.md

 Note that, we are currently working on a stable version to combine part tracking and ROISegNet for practical usage on any videos.
 We will update the code in a near future.

-## Download Our Segmentation Results on the DAVIS datasets
+## Download Our segmentation results on the DAVIS datasets
 * FAVOS on DAVIS2016 [link](https://www.dropbox.com/s/9zwob31bz91u75h/favos.tar?dl=0)
 * FAVOS on DAVIS2017 [link](https://www.dropbox.com/s/8gtcgf27qdhzyqu/favos_2017.tar?dl=0)